 LCCA is an accredited College and Career Academy and offers all courses required for a high school diploma as well as Dual Enrollment courses in partnership with Lanier Technical College.
-Classes are held Monday thru Friday from 8:55-2:30 and transportation from the other Hall County high schools is provided.
+Classes are held Monday through Friday from 8:55-2:30.
+Students may attend classes as a full-time student or elect to attend only part-time to take advantage of a Career Ready Program.
+Transportation from the other Hall County high schools is provided.
 Students with proper licensure and insurance may purchase a parking pass for a small fee.